bananenpampe/selfiespredict/README.rst

 Functions
 ====================

-Functions are split into data (/src/selfiespredict/data), evaluation (/src/selfiespredict/evaluation) and helpers (/src/selfiespredict/helpers).
+Functions are split into data (:code: ´/src/selfiespredict/data´), evaluation (/src/selfiespredict/evaluation) and helpers (/src/selfiespredict/helpers).
 The data_load file in /src/selfiespredict/data contains the data_loader class for downloading raw data (import_data) and generating the tokenized data we used for our models.
 It also includes functions for converting the string representations into eachother and for tokenization.
 The errormetrics file in /src/selfiespredict/helpers yields the top1 or top5 accuracy used for evaluating the models.
 The Helper_Functions file in /src/selfiespredict/helpers contains the SMILES tokenizer.

 Example
 =======